international-rural-school-report-v2/backend/README.md

   "comments": "Description here" // optional/string
 }
 ```
-If successful, will return a '200' HTTP status and an array of objects.
+If successful, it will return a `200` HTTP status and an array of objects.
 Each object represents one issue (including the one just edited) at one of the organizations that the user belongs to (checked against org_roles stored on the token):
 ```
 [
   {